psyinfra/HTCAnalyze/config/README.md

 ## Idea

-Just move your config file to one of these locations, the name has to be "htcanalyser.conf":
+Just move your config file to one of these locations, the name has to be "htcanalyze.conf":
 1.  project_dir/config
-2.  ~/.config/htcanalyser
+2.  ~/.config/htcanalyze
 3.  /etc

 <details>
 <summary>
-htcanalyser_setup.conf
+htcanalyze_setup.conf
 </summary>

 ```